-Kenmore Junior High is a comprehensive 7th, 8th and 9th grade junior high where students are consistently involved in challenging learning opportunities in a caring, nurturing environment.
+Kenmore Middle School is a comprehensive 6th, 7th, and 8th grade middle school where students are consistently involved in challenging learning opportunities in a caring, nurturing environment.

 We enjoy a tradition of excellence in our academic and extracurricular programs that encourage life-long learning and prepare our students for success in the future.

 Our experienced staff is thoroughly committed to our students' academic successes as well as their development as happy, healthy, productive, responsible citizens of a changing world.